quasarframework/quasar-ui-qcalendar/ui/dev/src/pages/developing/getting-started.md

 ### Disabled after

+This property is a date String in the format `YYYY-MM-DD`.
+Any date after this date, including the given date, will be disabled.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |
 | disabled-after | String   | YYYY-MM-DD   |

 ### Disabled weekdays

+The `disabled-weekdays` property uses the same input as the `weekdays` property.
+Any value in the array will be disabled.
+Remember, 0=Sunday and 6=Saturday.
+So, to disable weekends, simply use `[0,6]`.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |